A SAD DAY FOR AMERICA – THE SUPREME COURT RULING ON OBAMACARE

 John Roberts, the chief justice of the Supreme Court, was the deciding vote in this case, and wrote the majority opinion.
 Normally a conservative judge, in this case he sided with the four left-wing-leaning justices.
 One must wonder why?

 Some pundits on television say he did it so the court would not appear to be partisan.
-This makes little sense, as it means he made a decision based on politics, not the constitution, which is his job.
+This makes no sense, as it means he made a decision based on politics, not the constitution, which is his job.

 Another theory is that his brain is affected by medication.
 On August 1, 2007, The New York Times discussed the fact that John Roberts is on drugs for his epilepsy.
 These drugs can compromise one’s mental faculties and slow mental functioning.
 The shoddiness of the written opinion is so bad that one wonders if Judge Robert’s mental faculties are sound.